Our vision is to create and protect a nature-rich woodland that eventually covers the entire site

 If a family prefer they can simply cover their plot with wild flowers or plants from permitted suppliers.
 If this is what you want to do please speak to Martin or Amy.

 If a family prefer they can simply cover their plot with wild flowers or plants from permitted suppliers.
-Our staff can give you contact details of some excellent nurseries.
+Amy can give you contact details of some excellent nurseries.

 Trees